COLCHESTER & DISTRICT SUNDAY LEAGUE RULES 2022 / 23

 (vi) The Management Committee shall review any Competition Match that has taken place where either or both Teams were under a suspension imposed upon them by The FA or Affiliated Association.
 In each case the Team that was under suspension would be dealt with in the same manner as if they had participated with ineligible players in accordance with Rule 18(M) above.
 Where both Teams were under suspension the game must be declared null and void and shall not be replayed.

 (F) A Club may at its discretion and in accordance with the Laws of the Game use substitute Players in any Competition Match.
 A Team may name up to 5 substitute Players of whom not more than 5 may be used.

 A Player who has been substituted becomes a substitute and may replace a Player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football.

-The referee shall be informed of the names of the substitute Players not later than two minutes before the start of the Competition Match and a Player not so named may not take part in that Competition Match.
+The referee shall be informed of the names of the Players taking part in the Match (including the substitutes) not later than two minutes before the start of the Competition Match and a Player not so named may not take part in that Competition Match.

 A Player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a Player in that Competition Match within the meaning of Rule 18 of this Competition.

 (G) The half time interval shall be of ten minutes’ duration, but it shall not exceed 15 minutes.
 The half time interval may only be altered with the consent of the referee.

 (H) The Teams taking part in a Competition Match shall identify a Team captain who shall wear an armband and shall have a responsibility to offer support in the management of the on-field discipline of their teammates.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.